presidentbeef/presidentbeef.github.com/source/_posts/2019-08-04-reviving-an-hp660lx-in-2019.markdown

 compatible CompactFlash cards and an external card reader.
 But I was mostly joking.

-Then I starting thinking how funny it would be to actually sit in a talk and take notes at [DEF CON](https://defcon.org/) on it...
+Then I starting thinking how funny it would be to actually sit in a talk and take notes at [DEF CON](https://defcon.org/) on an ancient "laptop"...

 ### Battery Power